Home » Departments & Services » Food Services

 School Meal Menus

-A la carte items such as individual milks, frozen yogurt, baked chips and whole-grain cookies, will still be available for purchase most days in the school cafeterias.
+A la carte items such as chips, drinks or ice cream, will still be available for purchase most days in the school cafeterias.
+Online prepayments for a la carte items are preferred using EZSchoolPay.
+Users can monitor purchases and add money to their account.

-The district is still accepting household income eligibility forms, as accurate reporting of demographic information benefits the school district.
-The quickest and best way to complete the form is by going to www.EzMealApp.com, select New Hartford Central School and follow the prompts.
+The quickest and best way to complete the household income eligibility form is by going to www.EzMealApp.com, select New Hartford Central School and follow the prompts.
 You can also complete a hard copy of the household income eligibility form and return to your school building office or the Food Service Office:

 OHM BOCES School Food Service Office